openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 mo --input_model /path/to/model --source_layout name1(nchw),name2(nc)
 mo --input_model /path/to/model --layout name1(nchw),name2(nc)
 ```
-Some preprocessing may require setting of input layouts, for example setting batch,
+Some preprocessing may require setting of input layouts, for example: batch setting,
-application of mean or scales, reverse input channels (BGR<->RGB)
+application of mean or scales, and reversing input channels (BGR<->RGB).

-## How to change layout of the model
+## How to Change Layout of a Model

 It is possible to change layout of the model.
 It may be needed if input data has different
 layout then model was trained on.
 There are 2 options that can be used to change layout of